Skip to content

 Validation with Valibot

 Valibot is a modular, tree-shakeable schema library that ships as a collection of small functions instead of a chained builder.
-It implements Standard Schema, so DaloyJS picks it up the same way it picks up Zod — no adapter, no wrapper, no extra deps.
+It implements Standard Schema, so DaloyJS picks it up the same way it picks up Zod: no adapter, no wrapper, no extra runtime dependency in the framework.

 Install